This is me, Emma Sabzalieva. Hello and welcome to my website!

 I have a PhD in Comparative & International Higher Education from the University of Toronto, Canada.
 In my work, I embrace research, teaching, and public and policy engagement.
 I explore the geopolitics of higher education and the effects of globalization on education policy.
 I have published widely.

 Since 2011, I’ve been blogging about education, society and politics in Central Asia.
-I’m particularly interested in higher education and social change, which stems from working in Central Asia for an educational charity in the early 2000s, plus subsequent freelance and voluntary work as well as a host of other ongoing connections and commitments to the region.
+This stems from working in Central Asia for an inspiring and groundbreaking education initiative in the early 2000s, plus subsequent freelance and voluntary work as well as a host of other ongoing connections and deep commitments to the region.

 My blog has been named one of The Guardian’s “best social media accounts for academics” (2016) and my blog posts have attracted attention from a wider audience, including El País, Huffington Post and Yahoo Canada.

-I am the proud recipient of a prestigious Leverhulme Trust Study Abroad Studentship for 2015-2017.
+I was the proud recipient of two prestigious scholarships for my PhD.

-Prior to starting doctoral research, I worked in higher education administration and management for 13 years in progressively senior roles in universities in Central Asia and the UK.
-I am co-author of Managing your career in higher education administration (with Michelle Gander and Heather Moyes, 2014), part of Palgrave Macmillan’s Universities into the 21st century series.
+Prior to starting doctoral research, I enjoyed a progressively senior career working in higher education administration and management in Central Asia and the UK.
+I am co-author of Managing your career in higher education administration (2014), part of Palgrave Macmillan’s Universities into the 21st century series.